Garikapati Narasimha Rao: Career

 Garikapati started performing avadhanams in the year 1972.
 Avadhanis are respected for their abilities to spin out verses conforming to Telugu grammar on literally any subject that audience may throw at them, as a challenge.
-He has conducted more than 288 avadhanams, including Dvigunita Avadhanam at Dallas for the American Telugu Association in 2002.
+He has conducted more than 288 avadhanams, including Dvigunita Avadhanam in Dallas for the American Telugu Association in 2002.
 Rao is known for his Dhāraṇā (memorising and reciting), which is a key requirement for performing Avadhanams.

 Awards

 The Vice President, M. Venkaiah Naidu presenting the Ramineni Award in 2018.